RobRob7/The-Button-Mashers/README.md

 https://robrob7.github.io/the-button-mashers.github.io/

 Instructions to run game:
-    -Navigate to the "bin" folder where you will locate the executable for the game titled "Going Home".
+    -Navigate to the "bin" folder located in the Main_Project directory.
+There you will locate the executable for the game titled "Going Home".
 Open this .exe file to play Going Home.

 How to open project in Godot:
     -Download Godot 3.5.2 from https://godotengine.org/download/3.x/windows/